Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Late Decaying DM: Gravitino/Axino

-where $N_{\rm DW}$ is the domain wall number and $\alpha_{s}$ is strong interaction coupling constant.
-Provided that the reheating temperature $T_{R}$ is higher than the freeze-out temperature $T_{\tilde{a}}^f$, the effect of $T_{R}$ will compensate the feeble interaction between the axino and other particles and axino is in thermal equilibrium.
+where $N_{\rm DW}=6$ for SUSY DFSZ model is the domain wall number and $\alpha_{s}$ is a strong interaction coupling constant.
+Provided that the reheating temperature $T_{R}$ is higher than the freeze-out temperature $T_{\tilde{a}}^f$, the effect of $T_{R}$ will compensate the feeble interaction between the axino and other particles, and axino is in thermal equilibrium.
 Then the undiluted yield of the axino in the thermal bath is given by

 where the internal degrees of freedom $g_{\tilde{a}}=2$ is for the axino.
-On the other hand, when the axino is out of the equilibrium, its undiluted abundance arising from the scattering of gluon and gluino is estimated by
+On the other hand, when the axino is out of equilibrium, its undiluted yield arising from the scattering of gluon and gluino is estimated by~\cite{Strumia:2010aa}

+where $g_{3}$ is the strong gauge coupling.
+In addition to the scattering of gluino and gluon, the axino can also be produced by Higgsino decay~\cite{Chun:2011zd,Bae:2011jb,Co:2015pka} and the yield is expressed by

+where we also take $\mu=700$GeV.
+The axino abundance produced from Higgsino decay is comparable with that resulting from scattering at low reheating temperature $T_{R}$.
+While the axino yield produced from scattering is always dominated at high reheating temperature $T_{R}$, which allows us to ignore the axino yield produced from Higgsino decay.
+The total undiluted axino abundance generated by the Freeze-in mechanism is composed by